 An Orc jumped onto Kor’s back, grabbing a fistful of hair and exposing his throat.
 The king bowed forward, coiled his legs, then twitched backward in a powerful leap, sandwiching the creature between his muscled body and the unforgiving earth.
 The monster howled as its ribs broke with a resonant CR-CR-CRACK.

 “COME AT ME!”
 Kor’Thank reached under a fifth Orc’s kilt, yanked off its genitals, and blattered it across the face with its own scrotum.
 “GIVE ME A CHALLENGE, GODS DAMN YOU!”
 He slipped a stab, gouged a throat, and ripped out a string of gore-covered vertebra.

-The last Orc lay on its belly, face turned sideways.
+The last Orc lay on its belly, face turned sideways, out cold.
 Its eyes were closed but it was still breathing.
 Kor’Thank knelt beside it, lifting its head up by its warrior’s queue.

 The Orc’s eyes fluttered open.
 Its fearsome underbite hung loosely down.
 Its lower set of fangs—they would have extended an inch up its cheeks if its mouth were closed—barely touched its upper lip.

 He shook the Orc by its queue.
 “Where’s your horde?
 WHERE?”

 Kor’Thank shook it again.
 “Lies—LIES!”
 He stood up, pulling the Orc by its hair until its feet dangled above the earth.
 “WHERE ARE THEY???”

 “I…agh!”
 It tried to pry his hand off its scalp.
 “I…speak…AGH!
 TRUTH!”

 Kor’Thank dropped the monster and it fell to its knees, rubbing its leathery skull with yellowed claws.
 The king stared at it, his chest heaving in slow, heavy pants.